millerlp/MusselBedHeater_firmware/README.md

 ![Subassembly board](./Pictures/Heater_board_closeup_38Gauge_Nichrome80.jpg)

-The cable supplying power to the heater coil also connected to a 6800 ohm 3% thermistor, which was used to estimate the temperature of the artificial mussel.
-The thermistor was wired in a half-bridge configured with the 4700 ohm precision resistors found on the main MusselBedHeater_RevG circuit board.
+The cable supplying power to the heater coil also connected to a 6800 ohm 3% NTC thermistor, which was used to measure the temperature of the artificial mussel.
+The thermistor was wired in a half-bridge configured with 4700 ohm precision resistors found on the main MusselBedHeater_RevG circuit board.

 ![Thermistor and heater coil board](./Pictures/Heater_prep.jpg)

 The thermistor and heater coil board were eventually cast into the middle of an epoxy artificial mussel.

+One control board can control up to 16 heated mussels, including measuring their thermistor temperatures.

 ### Reference mussels

 Part of the design included the need to have a reference temperature, which the heated mussels would then be heated above by 2C or 6C.
 Reference mussels used a MAX31820 OneWire temperature sensor, which was embedded in artificial epoxy mussels as well.
+One control board can monitor 4 reference temperature sensors.
+The software averages the temperatures from the available reference mussels and uses that value to establish the 'ambient' mussel temperature.
+Heated mussels were then heated to a target temperature increase, 2 or 6 degrees Celsius above ambient.